aybrl-edu/community-detection/README.md

 # community-detection
-A big data project for detecting communities under the contributors of GitHub repositories.
+A big data project for detecting communities of the contributors of GitHub repositories.